 - Economic and Social Issues impacting insurance

-Solve online quiz, mock tests and practise papers on a regular basis to score more in the upcoming IRDA exams.
+Solve online quiz, mock tests and practise papers regularly to score more in the upcoming IRDA exams.

 IRDA – Assistant Manager Salary

 The very first thing that comes to mind when opting for a career is the monthly salary being offered.
-It is important for the aspirants to know that the IRDA Assistant Manager post is a lucrative job profile.
+The aspirants need to know that the IRDA Assistant Manager post is a lucrative job profile.

 The Assistant Manager in IRDA gets the starting basic pay of approximately 28000/- to 30,000/ per month.
 The initial monthly gross remuneration is approximately 80,000/-.